Grand Canyon Winter Backpack - SBC

-We will meet at the Student Recreation and Wellness Center at 8am to pack up the van and make sure we all have the necessary and proper gear and attire for a successful trip.
+We will meet at the Student Recreation and Wellness Center at 10am to pack up the van and make sure we all have the necessary and proper gear and attire for a successful trip.
 Our drive is roughly 442 miles (7-8 hours) with stops for lunch, dinner and whenever we have to fill up our van with gas.
-Upon arrival in Grand Canyon National Park we will set up camp at Mather Campground and the rest of the night is left for relaxing around the fire and getting ready for a good night’s sleep.
+Upon arrival in Williams, AZ, we check into our hotel, have dinner and get s good night’s sleep.

-After an early morning quick breakfast, our adventure will start on the South Kaibab Trailhead where we will hike down into the canyon towards Bright Angel Campground (~8.5 miles / ~11.2 km round trip).
-The elevation loss/gain is roughly 3000 feet/900 meters, which means the trail is steep.
+After an early morning quick breakfast, our adventure will start on the South Kaibab Trailhead where we will hike down into the canyon towards Bright Angel Campground (~6.3 miles).
+The elevation loss is roughly 5000 feet, which means the trail is steep.
 Be prepared for some hiking.
 When we get back to camp we will cook a well-deserved dinner and then get some much needed sleep.

 11 meals are included, starting with breakfast on day 2 (4 breakfasts, 4 lunches, and 3 dinners)